 At least 20% of Brexit supporters would now vote differently, BBC poll finds

-At least 20% of Brexit supporters would vote differently if they were asked now, a poll of hundreds of people on BBC Question Time has found.
+At least 20 per cent of Brexit supporters would vote differently if they were asked now, a poll of hundreds of people on BBC Question Time has found.

-Audience members were quizzed on whether Brexit was the right thing to do, with the results showing 70% still agreed, 20% would vote differently while 10% were unsure.
+Audience members were quizzed on whether Brexit was the right thing to do, with the results showing 70 per cent still agreed, 20 per cent would vote differently while 10 per cent were unsure.

 The poll was carried out as part of a special episode of the show in which the audience was made up solely of Leave voters.